quote:I've heard it asserted that life could potentially arise without the presence of water.

 As mentioned, water is not really unique here.
 I posted this on t.o. awhile back:

-5 elements have solid forms less dense than their liquids, according
+quote: 5 elements have solid forms less dense than their liquids, according to this page:

 Element Solid Density (g/cc) Liquid Density (g/cc)